mvolonnino/VolbeatsMusic/README.md

 - Repeat Button - one click turns on to continue playing next song, two clicks and repeats same song
 - Play Pause icon now functional next to selected or playing song
 - Shuffle Button in footer now shuffles next song to be played
-- Heart Icons work as for adding or removing from user liked tracks.
+- Heart Icons work as for adding or removing from user liked tracks
-- Toast for error handling and displaying errors to user.
+- Toast for error handling and displaying errors to user
+- Back and Forward buttons in Banner now work to get all songs in user playlists

 ## Future Updates

 - ~~Seek - able to utilize the slider and seek to the current time in the song~~
-- Ability to get access to whole playlist if over the allowed limit of 100 - already have this issue solved for Your Library
+- ~~Ability to get access to whole playlist if over the allowed limit of 100 - already have this issue solved for Your Library~~
 - ~~Play Pause icon next to Song when song is selected~~
 - ~~Shuffle Button in footer~~
 - ~~Repeat Button in footer~~